Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `APP_LOGO`

-  The path at which the logo of the application is available.
+  The application logo path.
 For example `http://repairrabbit.test/images/logo.png`

 * `APP_CURRENCY`

-  It shows the currency which would be used in entire system.
+  It shows the currency that system supports.
 Values should be any of the **html entity** from [here](https://www.toptal.com/designers/htmlarrows/currency/)

 * `VAT`

-  The percentage value of VAT, That would be applied to all the price.
-By default it would consider `21`% of VAT included in Price.
+  The applicable percentage value of VAT on all the price.
+By default system will consider `21`% of VAT included in Price.

 ### 2. Database settings